KaiReidCasey/Portfolio/README.md

 # Rough portfolio of my work:

-Work done with a small team at a former company: acmepayment.com
+Work done as a part of a heavily collaborative small team at a previous place of employment: acmepayment.com

 Website: kaireidcasey.com